bryanferd23/Radiology-Information-System-with-Teleradiology/README.md

 **Overview**

 This project is a web-based Radiology Information System (RIS) developed to streamline radiology department workflows, focusing on X-Ray film digitization.
-The system automates patient record management, examination scheduling, report generation, and X-ray film digitization for seamless radiological data handling.
+The system automates patient record management, report generation, and X-ray film digitization for seamless radiological data handling.
 The goal is to increase efficiency, reduce manual tasks, and improve accessibility of radiological images and records.

 **Features**